-Look no further....you've just found it!
-We'll admit here and now that as far as Nuwakot is concerned we're biased, but that bias is based upon the fact that Nuwakot is just such a beautiful, beautiful place and where we chose to restore a former Newari Mansion and convert it into the Famous Farm Country Inn!
+Look no further—you've just found it!
+We'll admit here and now that as far as Nuwakot is concerned, we're biassed, but that bias is based upon the fact that Nuwakot is just such a beautiful place, and that's why we chose to restore a former Newari Mansion and convert it into the Famous Farm Country Inn!

 Nuwakot is pretty much 'off the beaten track'.
-Mind you, it's a stunning journey of around 4 hours from Kathmandu mostly on the main road that ultimately heads up into the Langtang and then to Tibet.
-As you reach the top of a 2000m road pass the views of the Himalaya are staggering.
-Dropping down, down, down, just past the town of Trisuli Bazaar a single track (and recently metalled) road heads up, up, up through scented pine forests and ends at Nuwakot itself.
+Mind you, it's a stunning journey of around 4 hours from Kathmandu, mostly on the main road that ultimately heads up into the Langtang and then to Tibet.
+As you reach the top of a 2000-metre road, the views of the Himalaya are staggering.
+Dropping down, down, down, just past the town of Trisuli Bazaar, a single-track (and recently metalled) road heads up, up, up through scented pine forests and ends at Nuwakot itself.

-In 'down town' Nuwakot there's an old Royal Palace, as well as a fort, and an ornate Hindu temple next door to a former Rana building that looks somewhat colonial British in its architecture.
+In downtown Nuwakot, there's an old Royal Palace, as well as a fort, and an ornate Hindu temple next door to a former Rana building that looks somewhat colonial British in its architecture.
 That's because the Rana's were inspired by British architecture.
-All the same it's an interesting sight these two constructions next to each other.
+All the same, it's an interesting sight to see these two constructions next to each other.

-The local school has a football field, if you fancy a kick about with the local kids.
-But, if the ball goes out of play it can be a very long way down (and then back up again) to get the ball back!
-There's also a tiny school here for deaf, mute children, who are always ecstatically happy to see visitors.
+The local school has a football field if you fancy a kickabout with the local kids.
+But if the ball goes out of play, it can be a very long way down (and then back up again) to get the ball back!
+There's also a tiny school here for deaf and mute children, who are always ecstatically happy to see visitors.

-A bit of brief huffing and puffing gets you to a fine hill top viewpoint with a "this was worth it" panorama.
-Definitely worth it for either sunset or sunrise.
+A bit of brief huffing and puffing gets you to a fine hilltop viewpoint with a "this was worth it" panorama.
+It's definitely worth it for either sunset or sunrise.